smousavi05/EQTransformer/README.md

              keepPS=False,
              spLimit=60)

+##### Option (II) directky from mseed files:

+This option is faster and does not require the preprocessing step.
+YOu just need to give the address to the folder containing your downloaded MiniSeed files.
+This is much faster but is more memory intensive.
+So it is recommended when each of your mseed files is smaller than 1 month.
+This also does not allwo the uncertainty estimation or writting the output probabilities anymore.

+        from EQTransformer.core.mseed_predictor import mseed_predictor
+        mseed_predictor(input_dir= 'downloads_mseeds',
+                 input_model='sampleData&Model/EqT1D8pre_048.h5',
+                 stations_json='station_list.json',
+                 output_dir='detections',
+                 loss_weights=[0.02, 0.40, 0.58],
+                 detection_threshold=0.50,
+                 P_threshold=0.2,
+                 S_threshold=0.2,
+                 number_of_plots=100,
+                 plot_mode = 'time_frequency',
+                 normalization_mode='std',
+                 overlap = 0.3,
+                 gpuid=None,
+                 gpu_limit=None)

 Note: each time you run the detection it is better to refresh the terminal or your console.
 Sometime Tensorflow takes too long to reload the model.
 But if you empty the memory from old variable or open a new terminal this will be solved.

 #### 4) Visualizing the Results: